Chaetogaster: Distribution and feeding

 These worms occur mostly in stagnant or flowing freshwater, but the largest species, Chaetogaster diaphanus, also lives in brackish water.
 All species seem to be widely distributed within Europe and in addition, many species are found on multiple continents.

 The animals are usually very active but cannot swim purposefully.
 They therefore live on solid substrates like plants, stones and in the case of one subspecies (Chaetogaster limnaei limnaei), on snails or (occasionally) mussels.
 They feed by sucking in small organisms of adequate size.
-The composition of the food items differs between species, as the size of the sucked in food components depends on each species’ body size.
+The composition of the food items differs between species, as the size of the sucked in food components depends on each species' body size.
 While the biggest species Ch. diaphanus consumes organisms in the size class of about 0.3–3 mm, which mostly contains zooplankton (rotifers, water fleas etc.), Ch. limnaei e.g. selects organisms in the order of 0.03-0.3 mm, which are mainly algae (diatoms and green algae) or very small zooplankton.
 In principle, all species are therefore omnivores, the bigger species taking in mainly animal food and the smaller ones rather plant particles.
 The unselective nature of their feeding is clearly shown by the fact that sand grains and other indigestible particles (e.g. conifer pollen) are always found in their stomachs.
 These particles are also in the indicated size range.

 Physiologically, the Chaetogaster species have already long been known as invertebrates with acid stomach content, just like vertebrates.

 The special case of Chaetogaster limnaei

 The species Ch. limnaei represents a peculiar case.
 It occurs in two subspecies that are clearly distinct in their way of life.
 One subspecies lives parasitic inside snails (Ch. l. vaughini) and only attacks snails above a certain minimum size.
-It apparently feeds mainly on the host’s kidney cells.
+It apparently feeds mainly on the host's kidney cells.
 The other subspecies (Ch. l. limnaei) attaches itself externally to the body of snails or to the inside of their shell (Lymnaea, Physa, Ancylus, Australorbis and many other genera) and can freely move (so-called commensal ectosymbiosis).
 It consumes various tiny organisms that it manages to suck in from its vantage point on its host.
-Apart from, e.g., rotifers and algae, cercariae and miracidiae (two types of trematode larvae) are also among its food items.
+Apart from, e.g., rotifers and algae, cercariae and miracidia (two types of trematode larvae) are also among its food items.
 The ecological relationships in this biological control of parasites have been studied by various groups.
 It seems to play a particularly important role, but can apparently not be used in any practical way.
 The subspecies Ch. l. limnaei is also often found on freshwater mussels, especially of the genus Sphaerium.